-The mid-size sedan segment has never been one to get hearts racing.
-Most serious contenders in this class of vehicle are here to get daily family business done.
+Most serious contenders in the mid-size sedan class of vehicle are here to get daily family business done — not start hearts racing.
 Two of the strongest entries are the current Toyota Camry and Hyundai Sonata.

 In design and styling, it’s almost as if these two sedan mainstays have swapped roles.
 The Toyota Camry has traded in some especially bland sheetmetal for a more interesting look, with edgier, swept-back detailing, more sculpted sheetmetal, and more of a rakish appearance overall.
 Meanwhile, the new Sonata becomes more conservative than before, especially on the outside, with more ‘traditional-looking’ side styling and its curves cleaned up in favor of horizontal lines.
 Inside the Sonata has had its controls compartmentalized in a way we see as rather German, while the Camry’s controls have been made a somewhat larger and a little more straightforward in a way that riffs off Toyota’s trucks and crossovers.

 Neither of these models are handling champs.
 If performance and sporty road manners are important, you’re probably best off looking at a rival like the Mazda 6 or Ford Fusion.
 But both of these models ride extraordinarily well and offer enough confidence to satisfy almost anyone short of a serious driving enthusiast.
 Steering feel and precision remains a sore point for the Sonata, however, and we’re happier with the Camry’s more settled ride-and-handling tune.
 The Camry SE does include a stiffer suspension and other upgrades that make it more fun-to-drive—and, overall, we’d choose the Camry for its better steering and more buttoned-down driving feel.